xaptum/ecdaa/README.md

 A C implementation of elliptic-curve-based Direct Anonymous Attestation signatures.

+Created to support the Xaptum Edge Network Fabric, an IoT Network Solution.

 The project is self-contained, and provides all DAA functionality for Issuers, Members, and Verifiers.
 Pseudonym linking ("basename signatures") is optional, and secret-key revocation lists can be used.